 - BIO-1 Worker Environmental Awareness Program.
 Prior to project construction, a Worker Environmental Awareness Program shall be developed and implemented by a qualified biologist and shall be available in both English and Spanish.
+Qualified biologist resumes shall be provided to the County for review and approval prior to the start of construction.
 Handouts summarizing potential impacts on special-status biological resources and the potential penalties for impacts on these resources shall be provided to all construction personnel.
-At a minimum, the education program shall include the following: - the purpose for resource protection; - a description of special-status species including representative photographs and general ecology; - occurrences of USACE, RWQCB, and CDFW regulated features in the project area; - regulatory framework for biological resource protection and consequences if violated - sensitivity of the species to human activities; - avoidance and minimization measures designed to reduce the impacts on specialstatus biological resources - environmentally responsible construction practices; - reporting requirements; - the protocol to resolve conflicts that may arise at any time during the construction process; and
+At a minimum, the education program shall include the following: - the purpose for resource protection; - a description of special-status species including representative photographs and general ecology; - occurrences of USACE, RWQCB, and CDFW regulated features in the project area; - regulatory framework for biological resource protection and consequences if violated - sensitivity of the species to human activities; - avoidance and minimization measures designed to reduce the impacts on specialstatus biological resources - environmentally responsible construction practices; - reporting requirements; - the protocol to resolve conflicts that may arise at any time during the construction process; and - workers sign acknowledgement form indicating that the Environmental Awareness Training and Education Program that has been completed, which shall be kept on record. - BIO-2 Pre-Construction Plant Surveys.
+Prior to the start of construction, a qualified biologist shall conduct a botanical field survey following the methodology described in